jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Fault-Class/CentOS-still-can't-log-in-if-you-enter-your-username-correctly.md

 # CentOS Still Can't Be Logged in by Entering the Username Correctly

-Sometimes when you log in to the CentOS virtual machine, you will not be able to log in to the system after entering the correct username and password, and it will automatically jump back to the interface to enter user name and password again.
+Sometimes when you log in to the CentOS Virtual Machines, you will not be able to log in to the system after entering the correct username and password, and it will automatically jump back to the interface to enter user name and password again.
 After you enter them again, you will still not be able to log in.
 As shown in Fig. 1 and Fig. 2:

 ![](https://github.com/jdcloudcom/cn/blob/cn-VirtualMachine-Linux/image/Elastic-Compute/Virtual-Machine/Linux/CentOS%E6%AD%A3%E7%A1%AE%E8%BE%93%E5%85%A5%E7%94%A8%E6%88%B7%E5%90%8D%E4%BB%8D%E6%97%A0%E6%B3%95%E7%99%BB%E5%BD%9501.png)